Root Canal Therapy

 To be able to understand the treatment provided by a root canal, it is important to get to know the anatomy of the tooth.
 Inside the tooth, underneath the white enamel and dentin, the hard outer layer, there is soft tissue.
 The soft tissue is known as the pulp, containing blood vessels, connective tissue, and nerves.

-The pulp will start at the roots of the tooth and extend to the dental crown.
+The pulp will start at the roots of the tooth and extend to the crown.
 When a root canal is needed, the pulp inside the tooth has been compromised.
 Infection has set up inside, and the pulp must be removed to provide relief from pain.

 A root canal is performed in our office when a patient has a tooth that has inflamed or infected pulp.
 Decay deep within the tooth can be cause for a root canal as well as a tooth injury.
 When a tooth is injured, the pulp can become damaged, even if no cracks or chips are visible.
 If the pulp is not treated with a root canal and the inflammation or infection removed, pain can increase, and an abscess can be created.